THE FIRST RESURRECTION

 But they will have to give account to him who is ready to judge the living and the dead.
 For this is the reason the gospel was preached even to those who are now dead, so that they might be judged according to men in regard to the body, but live according to God in regard to the spirit.
 (I Peter 4:5,6)

 To continue with Revelation 20:4:

-We can understand from this that it is only the victorious saints who will participate in the first resurrection.
+We know from this that only the victorious saints will participate in the first resurrection.

 Also, those have not worshiped the beast or his image and had not received his mark.
 I do not believe everyone who only has made a profession of belief in Christ, and has not pressed forward to victory over sin and self-will, will fulfill these requirements.
 The “beast” is Antichrist.
 His spirit fills the civilized world today, especially the United States.
 The spirit of Antichrist is characterized especially by the pursuit of money.
 The pursuit of money is the worship of the god of money, of Antichrist.

 The self-will and self-fulfillment that is taught in America today is the spirit of Antichrist.
 The willingness to accept humanistic values, such as the “rights of people,” is of the spirit of Antichrist.
 The emphasis on sexual perversions and gender confusion is of the spirit of Antichrist.

 Now tell me, how many professing Christians of our day in America are free from: the worship of money; the emphasis on self-fulfillment; the insistence on pleasure, entertainment, and luxury; placing the rights of people above the rights of God; pornography, sexual perversions, and gender confusion?